Do Essential Oils For Depression Work?

 Can essential oils be researched in psychology?

 The popularity of essential oils has led to a significant body of research on the efficacy of essential oils.
 However, research on essential oils is often expensive, and researching an individual's emotional state can be subjective.
-As a result, the impact of essential oils on depression is often determined through surveys influenced by placebo effects and biases.
+As a result, the impact of essential oils in treating depression is often determined through surveys influenced by placebo effects and biases.

 What have preliminary studies found?

 In one study, 40 participants rated their feelings compared to a control group while measuring their pulse, breathing, blood pressure, and temperature.
 The study involved a transdermal application rather than massage therapy.
-The essential oils were absorbed through the skin, but the application did not involve massage.
+The essential oils were absorbed through the skin, but the application did not involve aromatherapy massage.

 The study found that a blend of bergamot and lavender essential oils relaxed participants and decreased blood pressure, pulse, and breath rate, suggesting that the essential oils helped the participants.
 However, participants in the study did not have a diagnosis of depression, so the results may not help scientists study the impacts of these oils on depressive symptoms.